Manchester Met is one of the UK's most sustainable universities, according to the NUS

 Colleagues across the University have worked hard to ensure that we are committed to being a green university.

-Activities included the Carbon Literacy Programme, led by Dr Rachel Dunk and Jane Mork from the School of Science and the Environment in partnership with the Environment Team, and the Carbon Literacy Project, offering staff and students the opportunity to develop skills and knowledge on Carbon Literacy.
+Activities included the Carbon Literacy Programme, led by Dr Rachel Dunk and Jane Mork from the Department of Natural Sciences in partnership with the Environment Team, and the Carbon Literacy Project, offering staff and students the opportunity to develop skills and knowledge on Carbon Literacy.

-Valeria Vargas, the Education for Sustainable Development Coordinator in the School of Science and the Environment, said:
+Valeria Vargas, the Education for Sustainable Development Coordinator in the Department of Natural Sciences, said:

 “We are so proud be one of only a few universities in the country to be re-accredited in the NUS Responsible Futures programme.
 It’s vital that we all play our part in keeping the environment healthy, on and off campus.